 - The skin around your child's chest and neck pulls in with each breath.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
-Discuss treatment options with your child's caregivers to decide what care you want for your child.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.